alfaphi/cloudflare-docs/content/bots/troubleshooting.md

 ___

-## Yandex bot unexpectedly blocked by the WAF managed rule with id 100203
+## Yandex bot unexpectedly blocked by the WAF managed rule with ID `...f6cbb163`

 Yandex updates their bots very frequently, you may see more false positives while these changes are propagated.
-New and recently updated bots will occasionally be blocked by Cloudflare WAF managed rule with id 100203, as the IP list of Yandex bots has not yet synced with Yandex's most recent changes.
+New and recently updated bots will occasionally be blocked by Cloudflare WAF managed rule with ID `...f6cbb163`, as the IP list of Yandex bots has not yet synced with Yandex's most recent changes.

 **Workarounds:**

--   Disable the WAF managed rule with id 100203 temporarily,
+- Disable the WAF managed rule with ID `...f6cbb163` temporarily.
--   or create a firewall rule with the _Bypass_ action to bypass WAF managed rules when a request is coming from the **Yandex IP** and the user-agent contains **Yandex.** Refer to our [Firewall actions](/firewall/cf-firewall-rules/actions).
+- Alternatively, create a custom rule with the _Skip_ action to bypass WAF managed rules when a request is coming from the **Yandex IP** and the user-agent contains **Yandex.** Refer to [Configure a custom rule with the Skip action](/waf/custom-rules/skip/).

 **Solution:**